Redland City Bands is very fortunate to have such talented conductors as part of our musical family.

-Louise McGill is the Conductor of the Wind Ensemble & Assistant Musical Director
+Louise McGill is the Conductor of the Concert Band and Wind Ensemble and is the Musical Director.

 Louise McGill